Have a question about the University of Colorado College of Nursing graduate programs? Review our frequently asked questions below to find the answer.

 The Public Health Nurse (DNP-PHN) track.
 This track offers a population focus in public health nursing specialization.
 Much of the coursework in the DNP-PHN program is interprofessional, including Colorado School of Public Health core courses.

 All didactic courses are available through distance technologies.
 Practicum courses may be arranged locally in consultation with program advisors, course instructors, and local preceptors.
 There may be on-campus classroom sessions when the student begins the capstone series.

-No, you need not hold a certification in an APN specialty area to apply for these options.
-Please refer to the DNP-PHN and DNP/MPH programs for clarification.
+You need to hold a certification in an APRN specialty area to apply for the APRN option.
+For other tracks, please refer to the DNP-PHN, DNP/MPH, HSL, and VMHCL programs for clarification.

-Please refer to the sample plans of study for estimated time-frames for completion of the DNP-PHN and DNP/MPH programs as a full - or part-time student.
+Part time and full time options are available.
+Please refer to the sample plans of study for estimated time-frames for completion of all tracks as a full - or part-time student.
 Full-time status at the University of Colorado is a minimum of 5 credits.
 Students may opt to take a heavier course load than is depicted in sample the full- and part-time program plans to complete the program more rapidly.

-Applications to the DNP-PHN and DNP/MPH begin at the CU College of Nursing link (insert).
-Applicants are encouraged to identify interest in the DNP-PHN and/or DNP/MPH in the first sentence of the required essay.
-CSPH requires recent GRE scores (some exceptions apply).
-College of Nursing Admissions staff will collaborate with CSPH Admissions staff to ensure a seamless process for dual degree applicants.
+in the first sentence of the required essay.
+For our dual degree program (DNP/MPH), College of Nursing Admissions staff will collaborate with CSPH Admissions staff to ensure a seamless process for dual degree applicants.
 A team of faculty from both schools will review applications as a part of the dual admissions process.